 The Endorsement Process

 HRC undertakes an in-depth interview with each candidate.
-While some political action committees send out questionnaires, HRC’s face-to-face interviews allow the organization to educate candidates on issues that affect the LGBT community, as well as gauge their level of support.
+While some political action committees send out questionnaires, HRC’s face-to-face interviews allow the organization to educate candidates on issues that affect the LGBTQ community, as well as gauge their level of support.
 In place of an interview, an incumbent’s support for issues of concern to the community is based on his or her voting record.
 Candidates are assessed on the following issues: employment non-discrimination, hate crimes, military, marriage, domestic partner benefits, adoption and other family issues, HIV/AIDS, lesbian health, abortion rights and others as they arise.

-Further, in October 2003, the HRC Board of Directors adopted the following policy: "The Human Rights Campaign PAC will place its highest priority with candidates who stand with the LGBT community and oppose any attempt to deny recognition to same-sex partners and their families.
+Further, in October 2003, the HRC Board of Directors adopted the following policy: "The Human Rights Campaign PAC will place its highest priority with candidates who stand with the LGBTQ community and oppose any attempt to deny recognition to same-sex partners and their families.
 In particular, HRC PAC will only support candidates who would vote to protect the U.S. Constitution from amendments that would discriminate against GLBT individuals or couples."

 - (2) Demonstrated leadership

-HRC makes a specific assessment of candidate’s actions that show leadership by: a) encouraging other policy-makers to act on HRC’s agenda, and b) developing active rapport with, and understanding of, the local LGBT community.
+HRC makes a specific assessment of candidate’s actions that show leadership by: a) encouraging other policy-makers to act on HRC’s agenda, and b) developing active rapport with, and understanding of, the local LGBTQ community.

 - (3) Viability